-Pete was recently honored as Sports Illustrated’s Inspiration of the Year, along with former NFL player Steve Gleason, also battling ALS.
-He was also not only invited to the Superbowl as a guest of Robert Kraft, owner of the Champion New England Patriots, but Kraft led all of Gillette stadium in a round of “Happy Birthday” as Pete turned thirty this year.
+Pete was honored as Sports Illustrated’s Inspiration of the Year, along with former NFL player Steve Gleason, also battling ALS.
+He was also not only invited to the Superbowl as a guest of Robert Kraft, owner of the Champion New England Patriots, but Kraft led all of Gillette Stadium in a round of “Happy Birthday” as Pete turned thirty this year.
 Nothing will stop The Frate Train!
-Scores of riders will join Team Frate Train as they come out to ride the Tri State Trek in Pete’s honor this June.
+Scores of riders join Team Frate Train at the Tri-State Trek in Pete’s honor each June.

 |Click the links below to learn more about Pete's fight and how to show your support.|